OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

   scene.add(mesh);
 }
 ```
+<div class="doc">Documentation
+for <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random" title="returns a floating-point, pseudo-random number in the range [0, 1) that is, from 0 (inclusive) up to but not including 1 (exclusive), which you can then scale to your desired range.
+The implementation selects the initial seed to the random number generation algorithm; it cannot be chosen or reset by the user.">Math.random()</a>
+and for <a target="_blank" href="http://threejs.org/docs/#Reference/Math/Color.setRGB" title=" .setRGB ( r, g, b ) with r : Red channel value between 0 and 1.  g : Green channel value between 0 and 1. b : Blue channel value between 0 and 1. ">Material.color.setRGB()</a>
+.</div>

 Messy but cool isn't it?
 If it's getting a bit too slow, don't hesitate to lower the number of boxes, if not don't hesitate to up it :D. The only bad point is that you can't actually access easily those object anymore.
 If you want to do so for later usage, don't forget to add them in a javascript Array.